-Van Deerlin was the representative for California’s 42nd congressional district and was a Democrat.
+Van Deerlin was the representative for California’s 42nd congressional district as a Democrat.
 He served from 1975 to 1980.

 He was previously the representative for California’s 41st congressional district as a Democrat from 1973 to 1974; and the representative for California’s 37th congressional district as a Democrat from 1963 to 1972.